Chancellor Kwasi Kwarteng to set out debt plan earlier than planned

 The BBC's economics editor, Faisal Islam, said the move was the latest sign that the chancellor was willing to do what it takes to regain confidence lost since the mini-budget on 23 September.

-Tory MPs and opposition parties had urged the chancellor to release the plan earlier to shore up confidence in the UK's economic outlook.

-Last month, as financial markets reeled from the tax-cutting mini-budget, the chancellor said he would set out his plan on 23 November and asked the Office for Budget Responsibility (OBR) to report back to him by that date.
+Last month, as financial markets reeled from the mini-budget, the chancellor said he would set out his plan on 23 November and asked the Office for Budget Responsibility (OBR) to report back to him by that date.

-Forecasts from the independent OBR give an indication of the health of the nation's finances.
-The BBC understands the government was given a draft before announcing the tax cuts, but it has not been published.
+Forecasts from the OBR - the UK's independent budget watchdog - give an indication of the health of the nation's finances.
+The BBC understands the government was given a draft forecast before announcing its package of tax cuts, but it has not been published.

+In an unusual move, Mr Kwarteng and Prime Minister Liz Truss held emergency talks with the chairman of the OBR, Richard Hughes, last Friday.

+A few days later, on Sunday, Ms Truss rejected calls to bring forward the budget watchdog's assessment, which she said was "not yet ready".

+"There's no point in publishing something that's not ready.
+That would just cause confusion," Ms Truss told the BBC's Sunday with Laura Kuenssberg programme.

+But the government has changed its mind, following days of disquiet among Tory MPs, left reeling by the economic fallout of the mini-budget and the Conservative Party's dramatic slide in the polls.

-Now the OBR will bring forward forecasts alongside the plan, analysing whether the tax-cutting agenda of Prime Minister Liz Truss can deliver the economic growth it has promised.
+Now the OBR will bring forward forecasts alongside the plan, analysing whether the tax-cutting agenda of Ms Truss can deliver the economic growth it has promised.

+The prime minister and the chancellor do not themselves appear to have said 23 November in recent days, but they have certainly allowed the impression the statement would not move from then to persist.

+The chief secretary to the Treasury, Chris Philp, certainly didn't appear to know that the date was changing, insisting on the BBC's Politics Live that it would still be 23 November, even after the chancellor hinted towards a change in his speech.

 The OBR will cost all the policies announced by the chancellor and provide new numbers for borrowing.
-The budget watchdog will also cast judgement on the government's claims that its raft of reform policies will boost the growth of the economy.